jayjay28/MathBlitz/docs/CloudKitNotificationPlan.md

 - Keep CloudKit prepared: define record types, subscriptions, payload shape, and app glue needed to ship quickly after approval.

 ## Current State (baseline)
-- App registers for pushes via OneSignal and APNs in `MathBlitz/AppDelegate.swift`.
+- App registers for pushes directly with APNs in `MathBlitz/AppDelegate.swift`.
-- CloudKit entitlements are enabled for `iCloud.MathBlitz` (app + OneSignal extension).
+- CloudKit entitlements are enabled for `iCloud.MathBlitz`.
 - `TestGameStartNotifier` installs a `CKQuerySubscription` on record type `TestGameStart` in the public DB, posts a local notification on receipt, and respects a `DebugDefaults` flag.
 No production game/leaderboard notifications yet.

 ## Event Model & CloudKit Schema